 NETWORKING LUNCHEON FOR FACULTY AND ADMINISTRATORS OF COLOR (SOLD OUT)

 Mariko Silver is President and Chief Executive Officer of the Henry Luce Foundation, former president of Bennington College, and a recognized thought leader for her writings on experiential learning, the future of work, institutional innovation, and diversity in leadership.
 Silver served in the Obama Administration as Acting Assistant Secretary and Deputy Assistant Secretary for International Policy for the US Department of Homeland Security and, prior to that, served as Policy Advisor for Economic Development, Innovation, and Education in the administration of Arizona’s governor Janet Napolitano.
 Silver has worked with governments, non-profits, and industry leaders in the United States with a particular emphasis on East Asia, India, and North America, as well as across Latin America, and is an expert in institutional transformation, organizational change, and intercultural program development.

-ACAD KEYNOTE LUNCHEON
+ACAD KEYNOTE LUNCHEON (SOLD OUT)

 Friday, January 24, 12:30-1:45 p.m.

 Leadership & Resilience in Turbulent Times